LordRaleigh7926/LinearRegression-from-Scratch/README.md

 ## Using Python

 <li> Made without any external ML libraries.
 Only used matplotlib to visualize the model.
-<li> Model currently only supports one feature.
+<li> Model supports unlimited features.
 <li> Working on making it a Multiple Linear Regressor

 ## Using C++